huaminghuangtw/Evergreen-Notes/Permanent-Notes/What to do when you have negative thoughts or emotions.md

 * [A true transformation begins with a mental shift](a-true-transformation-begins-with-a-mental-shift.md)

+[^1]: Do not fear the winds of adversity.
+Remember, a kite rises against the wind rather than with it.
-[^1]: e.g., by taking a cold shower, deep breath, etc.
+[^2]: e.g., by taking a cold shower, deep breath, etc.